China group tours return to Japan but 'explosive spending' unlikely

 "Even if they want to accept Chinese group tourists, they may not be able to," said Yayoi Sakanaka, a senior economist at Mizuho Research & Technologies.

-(Reporting by Maki Shiraki and Rocky Swift in Tokyo, Sophie Yu in Shanghai; editing by Miral Fahmy)
+(Reporting by Maki Shiraki, Rocky Swift and Irene Wang in Tokyo and Sophie Yu in Shanghai; editing by Miral Fahmy)

 ((rocky.swift@thomsonreuters.com;))